jamesward/gcp-infra-stuff/network/NAT/README.md

 ```

 ### Verify access to public IP addresses of Google APIs and services and other connections to the internet.
-* Now this command will work for the priave-ip VM
+* Now this command will work for the private-ip VM
 ```
 sudo apt-get update
 ```